 \section{Experiments on End-2-End Evaluation}

-In Section 6, we use the gold information as input for each module to avoid error accumulation.
+In the previous section, we use gold information as input for each module to avoid error accumulation.
 In this section, we evaluate the entire pipeline in an end-to-end manner, where the input of each subtask is predicted by the previous component.
 We gradually add KS, ET, and KTD to the pipeline, and list the performance of KS and RG in Table \ref{tab:pipeline_results}.

-The results show that the errors introduced during KS can decrease the quality of response generation.
-However, ET and KTD do not have much impact on the performance of downstream tasks.
-It is because the ET and KTD results include less noisy predictions compared with the KS results.
+The results show that errors introduced during KS can decrease the quality of response generation.
+However, ET and KTD do not have a significant impact on the performance of downstream tasks.
+It is because ET and KTD results include fewer noisy predictions compared to the KS results.